Animal Logic

-Animal Logic (also known as Animal Logic VFX) is an Australian visual effects and computer animation digital studio based at Disney Studios in Sydney, New South Wales, Vancouver, British Columbia, Canada, and Rideback Ranch in Los Angeles, California, United States.
-Established in 1991, Animal Logic has produced visual effects and animation for feature films such as the Academy Award-winning Happy Feet, Legend of the Guardians: The Owls of Ga'Hoole, Walking with Dinosaurs 3D, The Lego Movie and Peter Rabbit.
+Animal Logic (also known as Animal Logic VFX) was an Australian visual effects and computer animation digital studio based at Disney Studios in Sydney, New South Wales, Vancouver, British Columbia, Canada, and Rideback Ranch in Los Angeles, California, United States.
+Established in 1991, Animal Logic had produced visual effects and animation for feature films such as the Academy Award-winning Happy Feet, Legend of the Guardians: The Owls of Ga'Hoole, Walking with Dinosaurs 3D, The Lego Movie and Peter Rabbit.
 The company was also recognized for its work as lead visual effects vendor on Baz Luhrmann's The Great Gatsby, which won Outstanding Achievement in Visual Effects at the 3rd AACTA Awards ceremony.
 In 2018, Peter Rabbit was presented with a range of accolades, including the AACTA Award for Best Visual Effects or Animation, and Australian Production Design Guild Awards (APDG) in Visual Effects Design and Drawing, Concept Illustration & Concept Models for Screen.
 Most recently, the company has produced work for the Warner Animation Group's The Lego Movie 2: The Second Part and Marvel Studios' Captain Marvel.
 Animal Logic's animation and effects department was acquired by Netflix in 2022 and the new company was named Netflix Animation Studios in Sydney and Vancouver.

 Initially, Animal Logic's core business was the design and production of high-end animation and visual effects for commercials and television programs, and early success within these fields provided a platform for expansion into feature film work.
 Animal Logic went on to produce visual effects for various large budget feature film projects, including Babe, Babe: Pig in the City, The Matrix, Moulin Rouge!, Hero, House of Flying Daggers, Planet of the Apes, Harry Potter and the Goblet of Fire, World Trade Center, Fool's Gold, 300, Knowing, Australia, Sucker Punch, and The Great Gatsby.